 Allow the tops to stand over winter to catch and hold snow.
 This may help prevent deep freezing and sudden changes in soil temperature.
 The added moisture provided by this melting snow is also important to the crop of shoots produced the following spring.
-Remove the dead tops in the spring.
+Remove the dead tops in the spring, before growth starts.